AlbertoVilla87/web-file/README.md

 # web-file

-Web-file scrapes information from Twitter public accounts and allows the user to ask and be answered from the profiles extracted.
+Web-file scrapes information from internet and allows the user to ask and be answered from the profiles extracted.

 ## Installing